 TERMS AND CONDITIONS FOR THIS FORECLOSURE AUCTION

-Live Bidding: On auction day, registered live bidders for the real estate must present an initial deposit consisting of $10,000.00, or 10% of the sales price, whichever is less, with 10% of the sales price due within 3 business days of the sale.
-Deposit must be certified or cashier’s check made payable to Fortis Foreclosure Services, LLC.
+Live Bidding: On auction day, registered live bidders must present an initial deposit consisting of $5,000.00 or 10% of the sales price, whichever is less.
+Within 3 business days, 10% of the sales price is due.
+Deposit must be cash, certified check, or cashier’s check made payable to Fortis Foreclosure Services, LLC.

 Live Bidding: In addition to the required registration, agents/auctioneers must also attend with and register their prospects at the auction.

-To qualify for a Broker Participation Fee, the licensed broker/agent must first register the prospective bidder by mail, email (email@example.com) or fax, (804) 232-3301 on Motley’s Broker Participation Acknowledgment Form, with Motleys Asset Disposition Group, 3600 Deepwater Terminal Rd Richmond, VA 23234.
+To qualify for a Broker Participation Fee, the licensed broker/agent must first register the prospective bidder by mail, email (email@example.com) on Fortis Broker Participation Acknowledgment Form, with Fortis Trustee Foreclosure Service, LLC, 3600 Deepwater Terminal Rd Richmond, VA 23234.
 Registration forms must be countersigned by the prospect and include the broker's and agent's or auctioneer's license number, identification of the property, any agency disclosure statements, the letter and participation acknowledgment form.
 Please see Broker Participation Acknowledgment Form for full details.

 Brokers must be present at the auction and assist their Buyers during the auction and, if their Buyers are the successful bidders, in the preparation of the agreement of sale to receive said commission.
 No commission will be paid to Brokers on any sale to an entity of which (or any affiliate of which) they are principals, employees or affiliates, or immediate family members.
 No Broker Participation Acknowledgment Forms will be accepted at the auction site.

 Closing: TIME IS OF THE ESSENCE WITH RESPECT TO ALL CLOSINGS!